Vaishnavi-cyber-blip/Marketing-Crew/README.md

 ## Inspiration
 Inspired by the https://towardsdatascience.com/powerful-collaboration-of-ai-agents-with-crewai-17f84378430b article, I tried to look into the results provided by the llama3-8b model.
 Utilized Groq for fast inferencing purposes.

-## Challenge faced
-Model Crashing overcame it by setting up the max_iter parameter to limit 10.

 ## Here are the few results

 ### Customer details: